8891689/cashaddr/README.md

 Hexadecimal Conversion:

-Use the hexstr2bytes function to convert the 40-character hexadecimal hash string into a 20-byte array.
+Use the hexstr2bytes function to convert the 40-character hexadecimal hash160 string into a 20-byte array.

 If the conversion fails (e.g., the hash contains non-hexadecimal characters), return an error.